UniversalDependencies/docs/_et-pos/PART.md

 title: 'PART'
 shortdef: 'particle'
 ---

-This document is a placeholder for the language-specific documentation for `PART`.
+postag PART is not used in the current version of Estonian UD